DongNX/esphome-docs/components/esp32_digo_ble.rst

     configuration.
 Memory-intensive components such as :doc:`/components/voice_assistant` and other audio components are most likely to cause issues.

-    **Currently, we only support control switch component.
-Other component will be supported soon.**

 .. code-block:: yaml

     # Example configuration entry